ITU-AI-ML-in-5G-Challenge/Digital_Twins_Repo/ctr_deployment/README.md

 ```

 ## Controller Deployment
-In `inputs.yaml` introduce the url for getting the json description of the controller from the marketplace. **Also change the variable path** with the current path (the output when running `pwd` inside `/ctr_deployment`).
+In `inputs.yaml` introduce the url for getting the json description of the controller from the marketplace. **ALSO CHANGE THE VARIABLE PATH** with the current path (the output when running `pwd` inside `/ctr_deployment`).

 * Deploy the service by runing:
 ```console